kevinpollet/maven-github-plugin/Readme.md

 * Default configuration

-_By default this goal is bounded to the deploy phase_

 Without any artifact configuration (see _Specify artifacts to upload_) the plugin uploads all aartifacts in the build directory (by default `target`) who match the following expression `${project.artifactId}-${project.version}*.(jar|zip|tar.gz|tar.bz2)`.
 If you want to exclude files just add the following configuration in your pom

 	<configuration>